CISSY-XIAOCHENYUAN/cissy-research-group/content/publication/huang-gdn-cmcf-2023/index.md

   and auxiliary modalities, which further filters out extraneous information while retaining the uniqueness of unimodal features.
 Experimental results on two real public datasets are provided to verify the effectiveness of our proposed GDN-CMCF.
-  The source code of this article can be found at https://github.com/HaoDavis/ GDN-CMCF.
+  The source code of this article can be found at https://github.com/HaoDavis/ GDN-CMCF.</div>
 links:
 - name: URL
   url: https://ieeexplore.ieee.org/abstract/document/10286520